yehogwon/yehogwon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an upcoming M.S. student at POSTECH, South Korea, and I'm fortunate to be working with Prof. [Suha Kwak](https://suhakwak.github.io/), who is advising my current research internship as well.
+I am a M.S. student at POSTECH, South Korea, and I'm fortunate to be advised by Prof. [Suha Kwak](https://suhakwak.github.io/).

 My ultimate goal is to enable machines to understand the world just like humans do.
 To achieve this, I have been focusing on dataset construction for model training and robustness for real-world applications.